 The BVI and USVI are among the most renowned destinations for luxury yacht charters in the Caribbean.
 Fully crewed boats are waiting for your next adventures around Tortola, Jost Van Dyke, or St John.
 It is easy to go from BVI to USVI and vice versa during your cruise to discover one of the most exclusive archipelagoes in the region.
 An all-time favourite destination.

-The Windward Islands include all the larger islands of the Lesser Antilles.
+The Windward Islands include all the larger islands of the Lesser Antilles: Dominica, Saint Lucia, Saint Vincent, and the Grenadine, and Grenada.
 Chartering a yacht around them is one of the best things to do in the Caribbean.
-From the Marigot Bay in St Lucia to the Mosquito island, it’s a luxury adventure awaiting you in one of the most beautiful and preserved parts of the region.
+From the Marigot Bay in St Lucia to Mosquito island, it’s a luxury adventure awaiting you in one of the most beautiful and preserved parts of the region.

 Martinique and Guadeloupe are two French overseas territories and a haven for yacht charters.
 Hikes around volcanoes such as the Mount Pelee, snorkeling around infamous bays such as Anse Mitan, Salines Beach, or Malendure beach.
 For an adventure off the beaten path, the Saintes Islands are a must-go.

-Best time to rent a yacht in the Caribbean
+What is the Best time to rent a Yacht in the Caribbean

-The high season for the Caribbean is in the winter months.
-Christmas holidays, February, and the Easter holidays can be particularly in demand so it is wise to book well in advance to get the boat of your choice.
+The high season for the Caribbean is from december to April.
+Christmas holidays, February, and the Easter holidays can be particularly high in demand so it is wise to book well in advance to get the boat of your choice.

-The average high temperatures range from 30 to 32°C all year round, the highest being from July to October.
+The average high temperatures range from 30°C to 32°C all year round, the highest being from July to October.